FluorescentHallucinogen/cast-manager-polymer/README.md

 #### Single Video
 There are two ways to load a single video.
-It's recommended to use the `cast-video` element for playback since integration is simplistic.
+It's recommended to use the `cast-video` element for playback since it simplifies integration to a few steps.

 ##### Method One: setLocalMedia
 Get a reference to the `cast-manager`